Chicago, Illinois Businesses Use Cohn Legal for Trademark Services

 Serving clients in Chicago, Illinois, Cohn Legal is a firm focusing on intellectual property rights and trademarks.
 Cohn Legal counsels national and international clients on all matters related to intellectual property and how to protect their brands against infringement.

-Top 9 Questions Chicago Businesses Have About Obtaining a Trademark
+Top Questions Chicago, Illinois Businesses Have About Obtaining a Trademark

 What is a Trademark?